Maho0Raga/dot_raga/README.md

 This project is built on the shoulders of many excellent projects and maintainers:

-- Waybar — base configuration heavily customized for DOT_RAGA (original inspiration: Akshay Gupta)
+- Waybar — Based on the config by [Akshay Gupta](https://github.com/gupta-akshay/omarchy-waybar-config), heavily customized by me.

-- Fastfetch — adapted preset (inspired by LierB)
+- Fastfetch — Based on the config by [LierB](https://github.com/LierB/fastfetch), adapted for DOT_RAGA.

-- Omarchy Linux — target platform and base ecosystem
+- Base System — Built for the [Omarchy Linux](https://github.com/omarchy) ecosystem.

 Made with 🔥 by **Maho0Raga**

 ---

-If you'd like this README adjusted (shorter, with a different tone, or with more technical detail such as exact file changes the installer makes), tell me how you'd like it styled and I will update it.
+If you'd like this README adjusted (shorter, with a different tone, or with more technical detail such as exact file changes the installer makes), tell me how you'd like it styled and I will update it[...]